TeresaWehmeier/Mapping_Earthquakes/README.md

 <a href="https://github.com/TeresaWehmeier/Mapping_Earthquakes/tree/main/Earthquakes_Challenge">Earthquake Challenge Folder</a>

+The code file is available in the above folder or at this link:

+<a href="Earthquakes_Challenge/static/js/challenge_logic.js">Challenge_logic.js</a>

 The next requirement is that all layers and visuals appear when the site is opened.
 Here is a shot of the page when opened:

 <img src="Earthquakes_Challenge/static/images/mapped_earthquakes_on_open.png" width="60%" height="30%">